St Paul's Presbyterian Church, Spring Hill: Second church building

 Former Queensland Colonial Architect Francis Drummond Greville Stanley was commissioned to design a building well beyond immediate requirements, in anticipation of the church playing a more prominent role in the development of Queensland Presbyterianism.

 Stanley had designed a number of masonry churches, including Holy Trinity Anglican Church in Fortitude Valley (1877), St Thomas' Anglican Church in Toowong (1877), and St Paul's Anglican Church in Maryborough (1879).

-In 1886 a brick and stone Sabbath School Hall was erected on a corner of the site, and this building served as a temporary church for three years while the larger building was designed and constructed.
+In 1886, a brick and stone Sabbath School Hall was erected on a corner of the site, and this building served as a temporary church for three years while the larger building was designed and constructed.

 Contractor for the A£11,000 project was builder and alderman Thomas Rees (later mayor of Brisbane), who completed construction of the church in a little over 18 months.
-The foundation stone was laid on 8 October 1887 and the church was officially dedicated on 5 May 1889.
+The foundation stone was laid on 8 October 1887.
+The church was officially dedicated on 5 May 1889.

 Much of the stone from the demolished Creek Street church was re-used in the Leichhardt Street church.
 Also a stone wall with Glasgow-founded iron railings and entrance gates, a pipe organ manufactured by William Hill & Sons, London c.
 1874, and prophet lights donated in 1878 by former Queensland Premier Sir Thomas McIlwraith, were removed to the new site.

 Despite grand visions of St Paul's as the state centre of Presbyterian worship, the congregation was small and localised until the early 20th century, when a change of ministry encouraged a more active following.
 R. E. Pashen was a popular and long-serving (1948–1979) minister.

 The interior of the church was redesigned in 1901.
 The organ and choir stalls were moved from a prominent position beneath the central arch to the southwest transept, and the pulpit was centrally elevated.

 St Paul's became a community landmark in Spring Hill, recognised officially with the mid-1930s renaming of a section of Leichhardt Street from Boundary Road to Brookes Street as St Pauls Terrace.

 A number of church facilities were extended in the post-war period.
 This involved installation of an electronic carillon ("the chimes") in 1950; commissioning of stained glass lights – designed by William Bustard in 1957 and executed by Oliver Cowley between 1958 and 1972 – for the aisle windows; the addition of an electro-pneumatic action to the organ in 1963; and the inclusion of a columbarium in 1967.
 Renovation of the cedar pulpit, rostrum and communion table was undertaken in 1976.

 In the early 1980s the Friends of St Paul's was established, which conducted an appeal to raise funds for restoration work.
 Funds from the appeal and various grants permitted repairs to some of the ornamental stonework.

 To help finance a complete restoration, the rights were sold to develop an office tower and townhouse complex on the site of the former manse, which was demolished.
 Eventually the land itself was sold.